Ficool

 Chapter 9 - In the Storm

-The Ark was quiet again, though its silence felt different now.
-No longer dead, no longer asleep—it breathed.
+The Ark was quiet again, but the silence felt different.
+It no longer felt dead or asleep; it breathed.
 Glyphs pulsed faintly along the walls like veins, a slow rhythm echoing through the ship.

 Kael Ardyn stood in the command chamber, staring at the wreckage drifting outside the viewport.
-The Council ships had fled, but their shadow lingered like smoke in his chest.
-He knew they would return, stronger, prepared.
+The Council ships had fled, but their shadow lingered in his chest.
+He knew they would return, stronger and ready.

 Behind him, Lyra stirred on the steps of the core.
-She had been unconscious for nearly an hour, her body wracked from channeling the Ark's power.
-Now, her eyes fluttered open, the faint glow gone but the memory of it etched in Kael's mind.
+She had been unconscious for nearly an hour, her body exhausted from channeling the Ark's power.
+Now, her eyes fluttered open, the faint glow gone but the memory of it still clear in Kael's mind.

 "Easy," he said softly, kneeling beside her.
 "Don't push yourself."